aws-solutions/media-services-application-mapper/USAGE.md

 	* Layout Hierarchical Left-Right -- perform a layout of the current diagram organized from left to right
 	* Layout Isolated Nodes -- perform a box layout of unconnected nodes of the same type in the current diagram
 	* Remove Selected Nodes -- remove the selected nodes from the current diagram
-	* Add New Diagram -- create an empty diagram with a name
 	* Duplicate Current Diagram -- create a copy of the current diagram to a new diagram
 	* Remove Current Diagram -- remove the current diagram